Shiritai/xv6-ntu-mp/doc/mp2-spec.md

 2. **Connect to the Container**:
    - Launch VS Code, click the **Docker** icon in the left activity bar to access the Docker sidebar.
-   - Locate `ntuos/mp2` in the container list.
+   - Locate `ntuos/mp2` in the container list, check if it's running (you can see a green ▶︎ mark).
    - Right-click `ntuos/mp2` and select **Attach Visual Studio Code**.
    - VS Code will open a new window and automatically connect to the development environment inside the `ntuos/mp2` container.